laserpants/elm-burrito-update/README.md

 ### A note about pointfree style

-In some of the examples, so called *pointfree* style is used which makes the `model` (or `state`) argument implicit.
-Because of currying, in Elm we can often omit function arguments in the following way:
+Thanks to currying, in Elm we can often omit function arguments in the following way:

 ```elm
 f1 x = g x      <==>  f1 = g
 f2 x = g (h x)  <==>  f2 = g << h
 ```

-This type of conversion is known as [eta-reduction](https://en.wikipedia.org/wiki/Lambda_calculus#%CE%B7-reduction).
+This is known as *pointfree* style, and it is used in some of the examples included with this library to make the `model` (or `state`) argument implicit.
+The conversion described above is formally described by the notion of an [eta-reduction](https://en.wikipedia.org/wiki/Lambda_calculus#%CE%B7-reduction) in the Lambda calculus.

 > Pointfree style of programming favors function composition in such a way that one avoids presenting the actual arguments to which a function is applied.
 It allows the programmer to think about the program more abstractly and can (sometimes) lead to more readable program code.